 Increased employment opportunities too.
 Recent data from the Bureau of Labor Statistics demonstrates that the unemployment rate for those with an associate degree is 27% lower than those with only a high school diploma.
 Bachelor’s degree holders have an unemployment rate of 49% lower than those with only a high school diploma.

-2017 Fall Semester Academic Calendar
+2018 Spring Semester Academic Calendar